 Bernhard Loibner is a composer, musician and media artist from Vienna, Austria.

-He performs live on a regular basis and he realized compositions for contemporary theatre and dance as well as video, film and radio and he extended his work into the audio-visual domain by creating sound/video compositions.
+He performs live on a regular basis and he realized compositions for contemporary theatre and dance, video, film and radio as well as audio-visual pieces.

-Ongoing collaborations include the sound/video/voice duo “Nerve Theory” with US video artist Tom Sherman as well as live concerts and recordings with musicians such as Melita Jurisic, Clementine Gasser, Karlheinz Essl, Franz Hautzinger, o.blaat, Peter Szely, Joao Castro Pinto, Rhys Chatham, Didi Bruckmayr a.o.
-Commissioned work includes compositions for films by Austrian director Mara Mattuschka, the extravaganza of the French performance collective SUPERAMAS, the Austrian National Public radio and recently for the young swiss choreographer Janyce Michellod.
+His collaborations include the sound/video/voice duo “Nerve Theory” with US video artist Tom Sherman as well as live concerts and recordings with musicians such as Melita Jurisic, Clementine Gasser, Didi Bruckmayr, Karlheinz Essl, Franz Hautzinger, Peter Szely, Joao Castro Pinto, Rhys Chatham a.o.
+Commissioned work include compositions for films by Austrian director Mara Mattuschka, the extravaganza of the French performance collective SUPERAMAS, the Austrian National Public radio and swiss choreographer Janyce Michellod.

-He received several project and travel grants and in 2009 he was chosen for the composition grant of the Austrian Federal Ministry for Culture.
+He received several project and travel grants, in 2009 he was chosen for the composition grant of the Austrian Federal Ministry for Culture.

 unidentified musical subject, CD/Vinyl, moozak, 2010